forkachild/MCP23017-ESP8266-Miniature-Driver/README.md

 # MCP23017 ESP8266 Miniature Driver

 This is a simple MCP23017 driver for ESP8266.
+MCP23017 is an I/O Expander, which means it provides 16 fully customizable Input/Output pins for any microcontroller supporting I2C protocol.
+ESP8266 is a powerful chip, except that it lacks the I2C hardware.
+This library is a fully functional controller for the same.
 Kudos to developing in C.

 Usage is pretty straightforward.
 No I2C library required.
 Easy to understand API.